-To study further the exchanges between eddying structures in southeastern part of the Levantine basin, seven LB, eight regions of interest are considered - in addition to the Eratosthenes region previously introduced - and shown in the MDT of Fig. 3.
-The eight distinct regions are presented with solid line boxes and the attraction basin of the Eratosthenes region as a dashed line.
-These regions are defined as close as possible to non-overlapping rectangular shapes, tiling as much as possible the attraction basin of southeastern corner of the LB ( $\approx 78\%$ of the attraction basin discussed in Sect.
-4.3 is covered) and following when possible MDT contours.
-Their surfaces are similar and indicated with similar size (areas and coordinates provided in Table A1

-- 290 of the appendix, as well as their exact coordinates in appendix).
-Each box is defined to correspond to a structure visible showing up in the MDT, from which an average cyclonic or anticyclonic.
-An average cyclonic (respectively anticyclonic) activity can be inferred.
-Hereafter, if it encompasses a depression (a hill) in the MDT, and hereafter we refer to these regions as anticyclonic (AC) / cyclonic (CY) regions cyclonic (CY) (respectively anticyclonic (AC)) regions: "Beyrut" (AC), "HaïfaHaifa" (CY), "Tel-Aviv" (AC), "Port-Saïd" (CY), "Herodotus" (AC), "Nile" (AC) and "Eratosthenes" (AC, already shown in Fig. 2).
-Although not - 295 in our focus region, a comparison is also done in Sect.
+To study further the exchanges between eddying structures in southeastern part of the LB, eight regions of interest are considered and shown in the MDT of Fig. 3.
+These regions are defined as close as possible to non-overlapping rectangular shapes, tiling as much as possible of southeastern corner of the LB ($\approx 78\%$ of the attraction basin discussed in Sect.
+4.3 is covered) and with similar size (areas and coordinates provided in Table A1 in appendix).
+Each box is defined to correspond to a structure showing up in the MDT.
+An average cyclonic (respectively anticyclonic) activity can be inferred, if it encompasses a depression (a hill) in the MDT, and hereafter we refer to these regions as cyclonic (CY) (respectively anticyclonic (AC)) regions: "Beyrut" (AC), "Haifa" (CY), "Tel-Aviv" (AC), "Port-Saïd" (CY), "Herodotus" (AC), "Nile" (AC) and "Eratosthenes" (AC, already shown in Fig. 2).
+Although not in our focus region, a comparison is also done in Sect.
 4.5 about the "Mersa-Matruh" (AC) region.
 The eight distinct regions are presented on Fig. 3 with red (green) borders in solid lines for CY (AC) regions.
 The attraction basin of the Eratosthenes region (see Sect.
 4.3) is shown with a dashed line.